Professional athletes don't get their perfect bodies by eating junk food and hitting the gym once in a while.

 Watt has two breakfasts, two lunches, and two dinners.
 All of his meals are huge, but still, Watt eats clean, natural, and whole foods, such as eggs, chicken breasts, oatmeal, and lots of veggies.

-While on his 9,000-calorie diet, Watt was eating a semi-Paleo, semi-Keto diet rich in fats like bacon, olive oil, and avocados while consuming fewer carbs and eating only natural, whole carbs, such as sweet potatoes.
+Watt used to eat even more.
+9,000-calorie diet to be precise.
+He was eating a semi-paleo, semi-keto diet rich in fats like bacon, olive oil, and avocados while consuming fewer carbs and eating only natural, whole carbs, such as sweet potatoes.

 1. Rich Breakfasts

 As I mentioned, Watt's breakfasts consist of 900 calories.
-He eats oatmeal for his first breakfast and 4–5 eggs, banana, and an apple for the second breakfast.
+He eats oatmeal for his first breakfast and 4–5 eggs, a banana, and an apple for the second breakfast.

 2. Loaded Lunches